-Land-clearing is ongoing, and expected to cause further extinctions, of plants in particular.
-Of 50 plants considered at high risk of imminent extinction in the Recovery Hub's Action Plan for Australia's Imperilled Plants, 6 are most threatened by habitat loss.
-26 A larger number (10 species) have pathogens (myrtle rust, Phytophthora) as their main problem, but the numbers take no account of past clearing having left many plants in pitifully small numbers, often lingering on roadsides, where they are highly vulnerable to inbreeding, roadside disturbances, weed invasion, Phytophthora, and unfavourable fire regimes.
+Land-clearing is ongoing and expected to cause further extinctions, of plants in particular.
+Of 50 plants considered at high risk of imminent extinction, featured in the Recovery Hub's Action Plan for Australia's Imperilled Plants, 6 are most threatened by habitat loss.30 A larger number (10 species) have pathogens (myrtle rust, Phytophthora species) as their main problem, but these numbers take no account of past clearing having left many plants in pitifully small numbers, often lingering only on roadsides, where they are highly vulnerable to inbreeding, roadside disturbances, weed invasion, phytophthora dieback, and adverse fire regimes.